pennomi/comics/README.md

 If you're unfamiliar with Docker, this might be a little tricky for you.
 It's worth learning though; power through it until you understand!

 - Install Docker and Docker Compose for your platform
-- Run `python deploy/generate_env.py` to set up the docker environment configuration
+- Run `python deploy/generate_env.py` to set up the docker environment configuration.
+Answer `y` to the prompt if you're doing development work, or `n` if you're deploying a server.
-- Add the line `DJANGO_DEBUG=1` to `deploy/django.env` if you are running a development environment.
-Don't do this in production!
 - Run `docker-compose build`
 - Run `docker-compose up -d`
 - Enter a shell on the docker django machine `docker-compose exec comics_django bash`